-CBSE 10th Result 2018: How to check via Google, Microsoft, Websites, Apps and SMS
+CBSE 10th Result 2018 declared: How to check via google.com, Microsoft app, Websites, SMS and over phone

-CBSE 10th Result 2018: The result of Class 10 examination will be released by the Central Board of Secondary Education (CBSE) today, on May 29 at 4 pm.
-Once released, all those students who had appeared for the same will be able to check their respective results at the official website — cbseresults.nic.in, cbse.nic.in and results.nic.in.
+This year four Class 10 students have jointly shared the top position.
+They are Prakhar Mittal from DPS Gurgaon, Rimzgim Agarwal from R P Public school, Bijnor, Nandini Garg from Scottish International school, Shamli and Sreelakshmi G from Bhavan’s Vidalaya, Coachin.
+Thiruvananthapuram scores the highest 99.60 per cent.
+In Class 12 exam too, the region registered the highest pass percentage.
+A total of 27,476 students scored 95 per cent and above in CBSE Class 10 results.
+Similarly, 131493 students from Class 10 scored 90 per cent and above.
+Sayan Majhi is the West Bengal topper.
+Delhi Chief Minister Arvind Kejriwal and his deputy Manish Sisodia visited the city’s CBSE Class 12 examination toppers Tuesday.

 In case due to heavy traffic, one is unable to open these websites, he/she can then also view their scores at bing.com.
 This year, over 28 lakh students had appeared for the Classes 10 and 12 exams.
 A total number of 16,38,428 students had registered for Class 10 exams and for class 12, total 11,86,306 students wrote the exam.

 Read | CBSE 10th Result 2018: When and where to check